inspetor/slate/source/index.html.md

 - When a sale is <a href="#sale-updates">updated</a>

-Beyond updates to principal entities, Inspetor provides additional methods to allow you to inform us about meaningful account activity, such as:
+Inspetor provides additional methods to allow you to inform us about meaningful user activity, such as:

 ### Login/Logout
 - When a user <a href="#account-login">logs in to an account</a>
 - When a user <a href="#account-logout">logs out of an account</a>

-### Password
+### Password Activity
 - When a user requests to <a href="#password-recovery">recover</a> their password
 - When a user <a href="#password-reset">resets</a> their password

 ## Where to insert Inspetor collection functions
-Where in your code base does the Inspetor library belong?
+Where in your code base does the Inspetor client library belong?
 Frontend?
 Backend?
 Loaded on the site?

 Fortunately for you, the answer is quite simple at the moment--we only have one version (PHP) of the Client Library implemented!
 That means you'll need to integrate our library with your PHP application server.